Tricriticality in the $q$-neighbor Ising model on a partially duplex clique: Introduction

-In this paper we ask the same question that has been asked in \cite{ja:15}, but this time within the $q$- neighbor Ising model, namely "How the additional level will introduce the type of the phase transition?".
-Analogously, as in \cite{ja:15} we focus on trivial topology duplex clique.
-The experience gained from the $q$-voter model allows to predict that the switch from a continuous to a discontinuous phase transition will appear for a smaller value of $q$ in case of a duplex clique than for a monoplex.
+In this paper we ask the same question that has been asked previously within the $q$-voter model in \cite{ja:15}, but this time within the $q$-neighbor Ising model, namely ``How the additional level will influence the type of the phase transition?''.
+Analogously, as in \cite{ja:15} we focus on a trivial topology, i.e. duplex clique.
+The experience gained from the $q$-voter model allows us to predict that the switch from a continuous to a discontinuous phase transition will appear for a smaller value of $q$ in case of a duplex clique than for a monoplex one.
 Such a result would be also expected from the theory of equilibrium phase transitions, if the additional layer could be treated analogously to the additional dimension \cite{ja:15}.
-However, we will show that our simple prediction fails in case of the $q$- neighbor Ising model and results are exactly opposite.
-Adding a second layer causes that only continuous phase transitions are observed for all values of $q$.
-Because for a monoplex clique a discontinuous phase transition is observed for $q \ge 4$ and for a duplex cliques the phase transition is continuous, we expect that there is a intermediate topology for which a switch from a discontinuous to a continuous phase transition appears.
-Therefore we investigate the q-neighbor Ising model on a generalized topology of a partially duplex clique, parametrized by $r \in [0,1]$, which allows us to tune the network from monoplex ($r=0$) to duplex ($r=1$).
-Such a generalized topology, in which a fraction $r$ of all nodes appear on both levels, allows to estimate a critical value of $r=r^*(q)$ at which a switch from continuous to discontinuous phase transition is observed.
+However, we will show that our naive prediction fails in case of the $q$-neighbor Ising model and results are exactly opposite.
+For duplex clique phase transition becomes continuous for all values of $q$.
+Because for a monoplex network a discontinuous phase transition is observed for $q \ge 4$ and for duplex cliques the phase transition is continuous for an arbitrary value of $q$, we expect that there is an intermediate topology for which a switch from a discontinuous to a continuous phase transition appears.
+Therefore we investigate the $q$-neighbor Ising model also on a generalized topology of a partially duplex clique, parametrized by $r \in [0,1]$, which allows us to tune the network from monoplex ($r=0$) to duplex ($r=1$).
+Such a generalized topology, in which a fraction $r$ of all nodes appear on both levels, allows to estimate the critical value of $r=r^*(q)$ at which the switch from continuous to discontinuous phase transition is observed.